PowerShellMafia/PowerSploit/Recon/README.md

-    Get-PathAcl                     -   get the ACLs for a local/remote file path with optional group recursion Get-UserProperty                -   returns all properties specified for users, or a set of user:prop names Get-ComputerProperty            -   returns all properties specified for computers, or a set of computer:prop names Find-InterestingFile            -   search a local or remote path for files with specific terms in the name Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host Get-DomainSearcher              -   builds a proper ADSI searcher object for a given domain
+    Get-PathAcl                     -   get the ACLs for a local/remote file path with optional group recursion Get-UserProperty                -   returns all properties specified for users, or a set of user:prop names Get-ComputerProperty            -   returns all properties specified for computers, or a set of computer:prop names Get-ComputerUptime              -   returns the uptime (current time - lastboottime) of local or remote hosts Find-InterestingFile            -   search a local or remote path for files with specific terms in the name Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host Get-DomainSearcher              -   builds a proper ADSI searcher object for a given domain